AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/getting-started/sales-insight-actions-admin-setup-guide.md

    ![](assets/msi-actions-admin-guide-6.png)

-If you’re already logged in to Salesforce, you’ll be connected.
-If you’re not, you’ll be asked to log in.
+If you're already logged in to Salesforce, you'll be connected.
+If you're not, you'll be asked to log in.

 ## Connect Marketo to Your Sales Apps Account {#connect-marketo-to-your-sales-apps-account}